rhierlmeier/mqtt-asterix-dial/README.md

+# mqtt-asterisk-dial

+mqtt-asterisk-dial is a Go application that connects to an MQTT broker.
+It obereves one or more MQTT topics.
+When the values of such a topic has a defined values then an Asterisk call file is written.

+The content of the call files is rendered via a GO template.
+This template has access to values of MQTT topics.

-# mqtt-dial
+# Configuration

-mqtt-dial is a Go application that connects to an MQTT broker and manages dialing processes.
-This project is designed to provide a simple interface for interacting with MQTT topics and handling dialing logic.
+The mqtt-asterisk-dial is configured via a configuration yaml file that can be configured via the `-config` command line param.
+Default location is `./conf.yaml`).

+You can find a sample configuration file [here](./conf.yaml).

 ## Project Structure

 ```
-mqtt-dial
+mqtt-asterisk-dial
 ├── cmd
-│   └── mqtt-dial
+│   └── mqtt-asterisk-dial
 │       └── main.go        # Entry point of the application
 ├── internal
 │   ├── config